Looking for Romantic Hotels in Washington DC? You might be thinking, “A romantic getaway? In the town known for its no holds barred politicking?”

 Both Fig and Leaf in the lobby and Hedy’s Rooftop Lounge offer craft cocktails and light dinner fare.
 Resident mixologist, Jasmine Diaz, designs specialty beverages using spirits from women-owned distilleries.
 She actually concocted a drink in honor of VP Kamala Harris called #IAMSPEAKING.

-If meeting friends for a quick drink and a bite before heading out, Fig and Leaf is the perfect choice.
+If meeting friends for a quick drink and a bite before heading out, Fig and Leaf is a perfect choice.